sjaakp/yii2-polyglot/README.md

 #### Ultralight language chooser for Yii2 ####

 **yii2-polyglot** is an application component plus two widgets with flag buttons to choose the application language.
   It can be used in the [Yii 2.0](https://www.yiiframework.com/ "Yii") PHP Framework.

-**yii2-polyglot** was developed as an alternative to other language choosers, which in my view are often overly complex.
+**yii2-polyglot** was developed as an alternative to other language choosers, which in my opinion are often overly complex.

 **yii2-polyglot** lets the user choose her favourite language by clicking on a flag button.
 The chosen language becomes the site's main language and is stored in a cookie.